-To restore facility to its permanent ratings, the TO should:
+To revert temporary ratings and restore a facility to its permanent ratings, the TO should:

 - 1. Alert PJM Dispatch to the ratings changes back to permanent ratings. - a.
 PJM Dispatch will manually implement the necessary changes directly into the EMS in real-time until the permanent TERM ticket is re-implemented. - b.
 The rating change will automatically be sent to TERM and a placeholder ticket will be created under the user PROC_BRIDGE. - 2.
 Notify PJM staff that the permanent ratings should be re-implemented.
 This - a.
-Open the current 'Implemented' or 'Implemented w/o Approval' Temporary ticket in TERM and click 'Restore to Permanent - b.
-Contact RTDM staff to expedite - 3. a.
-During off-shift hours, the TO should: - i.
-Contact PJM Dispatch - 1.
-PJM Dispatch will implement the necessary changes directly in EMS - 2.
-PJM Dispatch will re-enter appropriate ratings data if the temperature set for TO is changed at PJM - b.
+Open the current 'Implemented' or 'Implemented w/o Approval' Temporary ticket in TERM and click 'Restore to Permanent.

+b.
+Contact RTDM staff to expedite

+- 3. During off-shift hours, the TO should: - a.
+Contact PJM Dispatch - i.
+PJM Dispatch will implement the necessary changes directly in EMS, updating as needed. - ii.
+PJM Dispatch will remove the overrides as needed - b.
 Submit a temporary ticket in TERM and - c.
 Contact RTDM staff during normal business hours to expedite